xhimkum/TestRepo/README.md

 ###############
 #if origin already exists in the repository
 git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git It means pretty much what it says, the remote origin already exists, ie. you've already set it up before.
 You can type git remote -v to see what/where remotes are set.
-If you made a mistake before you can type "git remote rm origin" to clear it out and try again.
+If you made a mistake before you can type "git remote rm origin" to clear it out and try again.\n
 ###################################################
 #Connect your local project folder to your empty folder/repository on Github.
 The screen you should be seeing now on Github is titled 'Quick setup — if you’ve done this kind of thing before'.